amusarra/quarkus-graphql-quickstart/README.md

 ![Demo Subscription con GraphiQL](src/main/docs/resources/images/demo-subscription-graphql.gif)

-From the demo, it is evident that GraphiQL receives real-time updates via WebSocket whenever a new book is created.
+From the demo, it is clear that GraphiQL receives real-time updates via WebSocket whenever a new book is created.
 This demonstrates how GraphQL subscriptions are useful for receiving real-time updates without having to make repeated requests.

 ## Accessing the MinIO Console
 When you start the application in Dev mode, you can access the MinIO console to upload and download files or simply to check the status of the Object Store.
 To access the MinIO console, open your browser and visit the URL: <http://localhost:8080/q/dev-ui/extensions>, identify the box named Minio Client extension, and access the console from there.